Rocket8888/blaze8834.github.io/games.md

 </style>
 <script>
   function ucins(){
     alert("UltraClicker is a clicker game where you get extremely rich from upgrading your places.
 Press 9 to get text-to-speech saying your current balance, and press space every once in a while to upgrade your rank.
-Enjoy!");
+Enjoy!
+A list of ranks can be found here: https://blaze8834.github.io/games/ucranks.html");
   }
   function pcins(){
   alert("Enter a number, sit back, and enjoy the show!
 Also, press b to get the pointer to follow you, and press a to stop it from following you");